|Quick Facts: Survey Researchers|

 Survey researchers design and conduct surveys and analyze data.
 Surveys are used to collect factual data, such as employment and salary information, or to ask questions in order to understand people’s opinions, preferences, beliefs, or desires.

 Most survey researchers work in research firms, polling organizations, nonprofits, corporations, colleges and universities, and government agencies.
 The majority work full time during regular business hours.

-Although some survey researchers have a bachelor’s degree, most technical research positions require a master’s degree.
+Many research positions require a master’s degree or Ph.D., though a bachelor’s degree may be sufficient for some entry-level positions.
 In addition, employers generally prefer candidates who have previous experience performing research, using statistics, and analyzing data.

-Employment of survey researchers is projected to grow 18 percent from 2012 to 2022, faster than the average for all occupations.
-Employment will grow as organizations are increasingly relying on data and information acquired through research.
+Employment of survey researchers is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
+Employment is expected to grow as organizations increasingly rely on data and information acquired through research.
 Job prospects should be good for those with an advanced degree.